mattlewis92/angular-bootstrap-calendar/README.md

 The number of chunks to split the day view hours up into.
 Can be either 10, 15 or 30.
 Default: 30

-### on-drill-down-click
+### on-view-change-click

-An optional expression that is evaluated when the drilldown (clicking on a date to change the view) is triggered.
-Return false from the expression function to disable the drilldown. `calendarDate` can be used in the expression and contains the date that was selected. `calendarNextView` is the view that the calendar will be changed to.
+An optional expression that is evaluated when the view is changed by clicking on a date.
+Return false from the expression function to disable the view change. `calendarDate` can be used in the expression and contains the date that was selected. `calendarNextView` is the view that the calendar will be changed to.

 ### cell-modifier